LesliTech/Lesli/lib/vue3/lesli/components/table/docs.md

 **slots**
 It is possible to render custom html content for individual columns using a template tag with an id corresponding to the column field, also we can pass column, record and value params to work with the data corresponding to the column.
 _IMPORTANT:_ if props link or href are provided, slot will not work due href and link has precedence.

 **options**
 Lesli table provides a dedicated column to print a list of options and actions for every record of the table through the "options slot"

+**detail**
+Lesli table provides a dedicated row to print a "detail" for every record of the table through the "detail slot", if we provide this slot the table will render an aditional row (tr) with a single column where we can render custom html.

 **Example:**